-Even though the temperature around Australia and New Zealand does not plummet the way it does in Europe or America but the cold weather still interferes with sight in numerous ways.
+Even though the temperature around Australia and New Zealand does not plummet the way it does in Europe or America, the cold weather still interferes with sight in numerous ways.
 This can be especially a problem when you need to work while wearing safety glasses.
 Colder temperatures can cause a number of problems with your glasses which is why you need to buy glasses which are especially designed for winter.

 In addition, you will need to choose safety eye ware which prevents your eyes from becoming dry and making it difficult to concentrate on what you’re doing.

 When your eyes are exposed to wind, snow glare and low temperatures not having the right safety eye ware in place means that you’ll end up suffering from eye pain, sensitivity, decreased or blurred vision and in some cases vision loss.
 The problem is that many people overlook the importance of protecting their eyes during the winter because they are more worried about protecting various other parts of their body.

 The best way to protect your eyes during the winter is to wear a good quality safety goggle.
 Goggles will cover your eyes in a way so that they are fully protected from flying particles and the wind.
 However, the important thing to keep in mind when buying safety goggles is to buy one which is designed for winter use, this is because regular lab goggles become ridged and often uncomfortable to put on for an extended period of time, plus they are prone to fogging.